arunmm8335/blogsy/README.md

 -   **Full CRUD for Posts:** Authenticated users can create, read, update, and delete their own posts.
 -   **Rich Text Editor:** Utilizes **React Quill**, a powerful WYSIWYG editor, for creating beautifully formatted blog posts.
 -   **Cloud-Based Media Uploads:** Seamless image and video uploads for posts and profiles, handled by **Cloudinary**.
--   **Dynamic Commenting System:** Users can comment on posts and reply to other comments in nested threads.
+-   **Dynamic Commenting System:** Users can comment on posts and reply to other comments in nested discussion threads.
 -   **Post Likes:** Interactive "like" functionality on posts.

 ### UI & UX